alphatechlogics/CarNumberPlateDetection/README.md

 ### 🚀 Running the Streamlit App

 - 💾 Ensure the Trained Model is Available
-- Place the best.pt model file in the root directory of the project or specify its path in app.py.
+- Place the `best.pt` model file in the root directory of the project or specify its path in app.py.

-### 🚀 Run the Streamlit App

 ```bash
 streamlit run app.py